Skip to main content

 100 years of broadcasting in change

-This year is 100 years since we got regular radio broadcasts.
-Another anniversary this year is that it is 20 years since YouTube was launched during the slogan "Broadcast Yourself" - broadcast yourself.
-How have radio and TV habits changed in recent years with digitalisation, streaming and networks?
-And what is the function of the TV media in our time, based on NRK as a public broadcaster?
+This year marks 100 years since we received regular radio broadcasts.
+Another anniversary this year is that it is 20 years since Youtube was launched under the slogan "broadcast yourself".
+How have radio and TV habits changed in recent years with digitalization, streaming and the Internet?
+And what is the function of the television medium in our time, starting with NRK as a public broadcaster?

-The Broadcasting Company A/S started its broadcasts on April 29, 1925 from the brothers Hals' piano factory in Oslo.
-Several cities followed with radio broadcasts funded by advertising.
-In 1933, all broadcasting was taken over by the state MD NRK.
-The monopoly lasted until the local radios came in 1981 and nationwide advertising radio came with P4 in 1993.
+The Norwegian Broadcasting Company A/S began broadcasting on 29 April 1925 from the Brødrene Hals piano factory in Oslo.
+Several cities followed suit with radio broadcasts financed by advertising.
+In 1933, all broadcasting was taken over by the state through NRK.
+The monopoly lasted until local radio stations came into being in 1981 and nationwide advertising radio came with P4 in 1993.

-Over the past decade, digitalisation, streaming and networks have led to major changes in broadcasting.
-Radio has been digitized with DAB as the only nationwide network from 2017, podcast has become the new radio stove for many and television has gone from being a linear, direct and at the same time experience for the whole country to streaming what we ourselves want when it suits us best .
-In today's lecture, we will especially hear about the position of TV media in our time-as a window to the world, entertain, friend and common arena.
+In the last decade, digitalization, streaming and the web have led to major changes in broadcasting.
+Radio has been digitized with DAB as the only nationwide network from 2017, podcasts have become the new radio habit for many and television has gone from being a linear, direct and simultaneous experience for the entire country to streaming what we want when it suits us best.
+In today's lecture, we will hear in particular about the position of the television medium in our time – as a window to the world, entertainer, friend and common arena.

-Vilde Schanke Sundet is associate professor at the Department of Journalism and Media Studies, OsloMet.
-She is researching changes in the media industry, media policy and the audience/fans, and she is an expert on TV.
+Vilde Schanke Sundet is an associate professor at the Department of Journalism and Media Studies, OsloMet.
+She researches changes in the media industry, media policy and audiences/fans, and she is an expert on television.

 Registration and information